 This list is by no means exhaustive, but it’s exciting to speculate where 2018 will take us as digital marketers.
 Things are changing constantly – there might be brand new technology introduced within a week of publishing this article.

-But most of these trends have one thing in common: they appeal to the personal, more intimate side of marketing, and providing a one-on-one experience.
+But most of these trends have one thing in common: they appeal to the personal, more intimate side of marketing, and provide a one-on-one experience.
 If that’s the case, we’re looking at an interesting year ahead!
 What trends do you foresee for the New Year?